apache/flink/docs/ops/jobmanager_high_availability.md

   <pre>high-availability.cluster-id: /default_ns # important: customize per cluster</pre>

-  **Important**: You should not set this value manually when runnig a YARN cluster, a per-job YARN session, or on another cluster manager.
+  **Important**: You should not set this value manually when running a YARN cluster, a per-job YARN session, or on another cluster manager.
 In those cases a cluster-id is automatically being generated based on the application id.
 Manually setting a cluster-id overrides this behaviour in YARN.